-Direct Unsubsidized Loans \$20,500 Texas Public Education Grants \$4,000 Maximum amount.
+Direct Unsubsidized Loans \$20,500

+Texas Public Education Grants \$4,000

+Maximum amount.
 Awards are based on need and availability and are subject to change from year-to-year.

 Loan limits are per academic year, which runs from August to August.
-Financial aid awards will not be made before the following year's tuition and fees are set (midspring) and students have been registered for classes (July).
+Financial aid awards for incoming students will not appear on student accounts until after the upcoming year's tuition and fees are set (mid-spring) and students have been registered for classes (July).
 The FAFSA is required for students to be considered for federal loans, state grants, and need-based scholarships.